agra-uni-bremen/clover/README.md

 Afterwards, it can easily be integrated into CMake-based build systems through the [`add_subdirectory`][cmake add_subdirectory] directive.

+## API

+The central data types are the following C++ classes:

+* `ConcolicValue`: Tuple of concrete and symbolic value with associated operations.
+* `Solver`: Allows evaluating symbolic/concrete part of a `ConcolicValue`.
+   Also acts as a factory for `ConcolicValue` types.
+* `Trace`: Collects path conditions for the current execution.
+Based on collected path conditions, assignment for new paths can be discovered.
+* `ExecutionContext`: Used to management assignment of symbolic data to variable names, i.e. manages the concrete/symbolic store.

+Additional convenience classes are provided.
+For example, `ConcolicMemory` eases the implementation of a memory peripheral for instruction set simulators.
+The `TestCase` class on the other hand can be used to write a concrete store to a file, thereby easing replaying of certain paths.
+The `BitVector` class is primarily intended for internal use.

 ## Development

 A pre-commit git hook for checking if files are properly formatted is